Thawar Chand Gehlot: Early life

 Gehlot was born in a Dalit family in the village of Rupeta in Nagda in the Central India Agency of the Dominion of India, which is in present-day Madhya Pradesh, India.

+His family migrated from Rupeta to Nagda when factories of Grasim Industries were set up in Nagda.
+He worked hard in his early life and was specially keen to many sports such as kabaddi and hockey.

 He is a senior member of Bharatiya Janata Party.
 He had assumed ministerial berth a number of times in the union government.

 He completed his Bachelor of Arts degree from Vikram University, Ujjain, Madhya Pradesh.

 Career

+In 1980 he participated in the Vidhan Sabha election from Alote.

 He was a member of the Rajya Sabha, upper house of Indian Parliament representing the state of Madhya Pradesh.
 He was awarded an honorary doctorate by the Dr. B.R.
 Ambedkar University of Social Sciences.
 He formerly represented Shajapur in the lower house of Indian Parliament, Lok Sabha from 1996 to 2009.
 He served as the Union Minister for Social Justice and Empowerment, in Modi's 2nd cabinet.
 He is a member of the Bharatiya Janata Party (BJP) and was also the general secretary of the party.